canmom/canmom.github.io/_drafts/nier/dod-part-2.md

 ### Ending C: a [C]ompanion's eternal farewell.

+{% include youtube.html id='MsrFtzQra9c?start=10208&end=10290' capt="Manah tries to take control of the dragons." %}

-Caim manages to defeat him, and he lands next to Furiae and starts begging Caim to let him die together with her.
-He lies beside her, and Caim descides to let him be.
+Caim manages to defeat Inuart, who lands next to Furiae and starts begging Caim to let him die together with her.
+Caim leaves the two lying on the ground together.

 At this point, Angelus interrupts: Manah is at the altar.
 We see her standing in front of one of the Eggs, where she declares dragons are the tools of God, and will be her servants.
+But the dragons have other ideas, and devour her.
-Angelus transforms into a new form: the 'chaos dragon'

-Angelus explains that other dragons have devoured Manah.
-She declares that 'powers greater than we' have fated them to fight each other, obviating the Pact.
+Angelus transforms into a new form: the 'Chaos Dragon', with a skull for a face.
+She declares that 'powers greater than we' have fated her and Caim to fight each other, obviating the Pact.
 This has something to do with the nature of dragons, which were, she says, created to destroy humanity.
 But she retains her ability to speak, and talks about her regret while she fights you.
 Caim regains use of his voice, but apparently all he has to say is "I am Caim".
 Yes Caim, you sure are.

 This boss fight is pretty tough.
 The space is enclosed enough that Angelus can't take full advantage of her mobility, but she still likes to hop from end to end of the room, introducing an increasing variety of kinds of fire.

+{% include youtube.html id='MsrFtzQra9c?start=10555&end=10637' capt="Manah tries to take control of the dragons." %}

 With Angelus dead, Caim smashes the nearby Egg of Resurrection, only to hear a roar from outside.
 He steps out the door to see that Angelus isn't the only dragon affected by... whatever the hell Manah did.
 But hey, he's Caim, so what's 'a million dragons'?

 Honestly, I don't know how to reconcile this ending with just about _anything_---which is to say, I think it's largely been retconned away.
 It now seems that dragons were created by androids or perhaps even humans in the Kingdom of Night in the <cite>NieR</cite> world, so why they would go and destroy humanity in the name of God is far from clear.
-This branch has never been followed up on, so who knows what happens in dragon world.
+Alternatively, if you accept DoD 2 canon, the dragons are rebelling against God, so again... who knows.
+This branch has never been followed up on.

 ## Chapter 10: "Astray"